Skip to content

 Field Description

-NAT Type The detected NAT type (e.g., "full_cone")
+NAT Type The detected NAT type (e.g., "Full Cone NAT").

-NAT Mapping Behavior How the NAT maps outbound connections (e.g., "endpoint-independent")
+NAT Mapping Behavior How the NAT maps outbound connections (e.g., "Endpoint Independent").

-NAT Filtering Behavior How the NAT filters inbound connections (e.g., "endpoint-independent")
+NAT Filtering Behavior How the NAT filters inbound connections (e.g., "Endpoint Independent").

-STUN Endpoint The public IP and port as observed by the STUN server
+STUN Endpoint The public IP and port as observed by the STUN server.

 Network Routes